jenlindner/26thycalifornia/docs/index.rst

 .. note::

     You'll notice we're going all out and adding basic social media sharing tags and analytics.
+These things are important in any modern app.

 index.html: Title